 The captain is a stocky 23 year old rugby player called Eric, who specialises in painting toe nails.
 He has a box full of the necessary accoutrements and he’s pretty good at it.
 It turns out he prefers being called Erica.
 He puts me in charge of music.
 My Capital Gold CDs go down well and it's better than hauling on sails.
 We skim along to the strains of Vienna, battling for sunbathing space on the webbing and squealing when the waves splash through.

-A seventeen hour bus journey back to Brisbane and another overnight with Peter.
-Someone has left an aboriginal baby alone on a seat at the back of the bus.
+Off to get my bus back to Brisbane, except that my ticket has the wrong time on it and the bus has gone without me.
+I have to say my good-byes all over again.
+It's a seventeen hour bus journey back to Brisbane and another overnight with Peter.
+Someone has left an aboriginal baby alone, on a seat at the back of the bus.

 South to Katherine Town (war cemetery and beautiful trees), Hot Springs (no time to try them) and the red escarpments and waterfalls of Gregory National Park.